bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 ![Second GetBlocks Message Sent During IBD](/img/dev/en-ibd-getblocks2.svg)

-Upon receipt of the second `getblocks` message, the sync node takes the first listed header hash and searches its local best block chain for a block with that header hash.
-If it finds a block with that hash, it replies with 500 block inventories starting with the following block.
+Upon receipt of the second `getblocks` message, the sync node searches its local best block chain for a block that matches one of the header hashes in the message, trying each hash in the order they were received.
-But if it doesn't find a block with that hash, it takes the next header hash from the `getblocks` message and searches its block chain for that hash.
-If that hash matches, it will reply with 500 block inventories starting with the following hash from that point.
-But, again, if it doesn't find that hash, it will proceed to check the next hash in the message (and so on until it runs out of hashes in the message).
-If the last hash in the message (besides the stopping hash) doesn't match, it assumes the only block the two nodes have in common is block 0 and so it sends an `inv` starting with block 1 (the same `inv` message seen several illustrations above).
+If it finds a matching hash, it replies with 500 block inventories starting with the next block from that point.
+But if there is no matching hash (besides the stopping hash), it assumes the only block the two nodes have in common is block 0 and so it sends an `inv` starting with block 1 (the same `inv` message seen several illustrations above).

 This repeated search allows the sync node to send useful inventories even if the IBD node's local block chain forked from the sync node's local block